opennetworkinglab/aether-docs/developer/aiab.rst

 in the *aether-roc* namespace.

 The ROC GUI is available on port 31194 on the host running AiaB.

-See the :ref:`instructions here <developer/aiabhw:Enable Monitoring>` to deploy a basic monitoring stack to AiaB.
-This could be useful if you wish to use AiaB as an environment for prototyping Prometheus exporters or Grafana dashboards for Aether.

 Cleanup 5G AIAB